cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-analysis/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 <figure><img src="../.gitbook/assets/Screenshot 2024-01-18 at 17.38.01.png" alt=""><figcaption></figcaption></figure>

-These methods, including both the `generate_taxa_test_long` and `generate_taxa_dotplot_long`, enhance our ability to scrutinize and understand the intricate patterns and variations in taxa abundance throughout the course of the Type 2 Diabetes study, thereby enriching our analysis and insights.
+These methods, including both the `generate_taxa_per_time_test_long` and `generate_taxa_per_time_dotplot_long`, enhance our ability to scrutinize and understand the intricate patterns and variations in taxa abundance throughout the course of the Type 2 Diabetes study, thereby enriching our analysis and insights.

 Further advancing our analysis, we introduce the `generate_taxa_change_test_long` function.
 This function is designed to analyze the change in taxa abundance relative to a baseline time point (`t0.level`).
 It provides insights into the changes in microbiome composition from the baseline to subsequent time points, considering the diversity at different taxonomic levels such as Genus and Family.